How To Choose The Best Baby Bottle – 5 Things To Consider

 There are lots of options when it comes to baby bottles, and many work well, but certain factors depending on your baby may require different types of bottles.

 Bottle type: The type of bottle is often determined by the shape and size of bottle.
 Some babies prefer the feel and design of wide-bottomed bottles (called “wide neck”), while others prefer narrow-necked or shaped bottles.
-Wide-necked bottles tend to be easier for babies with reflux because they don’t cause so much pressure on their tummies as regular shaped ones do.
+Wide-necked bottles tend to be easier for babies with reflux because they don’t cause so much pressure on their tummies as regular-shaped ones do.

 However, wide-necked bottles are only really necessary if your baby has reflux or colic—otherwise, a standard shaped bottle will work just fine.
-If you have multiple children in your family who use different types of nipples (for example one child uses a wide neck while another uses a standard), then make sure you buy enough supplies that fit each child’s needs!
+If you have multiple children in your family who use different types of nipples (for example, one child uses a wide neck while another uses a standard), then make sure you buy enough supplies that fit each child’s needs!

-Shape: Baby bottles come in a variety of shapes, and some are better suited for certain situations than others.
+Shape: Baby bottles come in various shapes, and some are better suited for certain situations than others.
 If you’re looking for the best bottle for breastfed babies, then you’ll want to consider purchasing either a wide-necked or standard shaped bottle.
 These types of bottles are easy to fill with breastmilk without spilling and can be cleaned easily with soap and water (as opposed to those that must be put through the dishwasher).

 Hopefully, we’ve given you a few ideas on how to select the best baby bottles.
 There are many things to consider when choosing what will work best for your child, and these tips should help narrow down your options.
-If you still have questions about any of these items, feel free to ask us in the comments section below; we’ll be happy to answer them!

 Leave a Comment